tinkermaniac/tinkermaniac/README.md

-» Hi, I am @tinkermaniac, my real name is Ritwik. [ Owner of Tinkermaniac Cyberservices ]
+» Hi, I am @tinkermaniac, my real name is Ritwik. [ President of Tinkermaniac Cyberservices ]

 » I am the owner of TMCS, though we have discontinued the botnet stuff, you may reach out at my discord ;) .
 Official members or ex-members of TMCS may access the portal with verified IPs.